Read the Prologue and Chapter 1 of Forbidden Captive…

 Vikings could not be afraid.

-But when I heard my sister’s desperate shouts . . .
-My entire world stilled with fear.
+But when I heard my sister’s desperate shouts … my entire world stilled with fear.

-I reached their bedroom.
-And I saw red.
+At their bedroom, I saw red.

 She looked so small, I was afraid to touch her.